 The Trevi Fountain is arguably the most famous in the world.
 At 86 feet in height, and 161 feet in width, it is the largest fountain of the Baroque style in the city of Rome.
 Constructed and unveiled in 1762, the Trevi Fountain is the result of a long stretch of different artists and patrons which were influential in the final design.
 At the center of the fountain is a carving of Oceanus, the Roman god of water.
 Legend has it that when a coin is tossed into the Trevi Fountain, the owner will make a certain return to Rome.
 3,000 Euros, or $3,915 USD are thrown into the fountain every day.

-36 miles away from Rome, the town of Tivoli is home to the Villa D'Este, an estate of gardens and fountains that are renowned throughout the world for their beauty and their history.
+36 miles away from Rome, the town of Tivoli is home to the Villa D'Este, an estate of gardens and water features that are renowned throughout the world for their beauty and their history.
 A massive garden and one of the pinnacles of Renaissance design, Villa d'Este and its many gardens have gone on to become a huge inspiration on garden and fountain design throughout all of Europe.
 Large cascade and jets of water are all on display beside statues of famous figures tied to the estate.
 There is even an area known as The Alley of the Hundred Fountains, which contains a juxtaposition of three diferent, long basins that cross the garden itself.

 A French Classic